Generic selectors

 Mine was made by Bob’s Red Mill so look in that section of your grocery store.
 If you can’t find it, regular flour will work too.

 Whisk ½ cup of chickpea flour (or regular flour), the onion powder, salt, and pepper in a small bowl.
-Meanwhile, whisk 2 tsp of either lemon juice or apple cider vinegar together with 1 cup of unsweetened almond milk to make the ‘buttermilk’.
+Meanwhile, whisk 2 teaspoon of either lemon juice or apple cider vinegar together with 1 cup of unsweetened almond milk to make the 'buttermilk'.

 Pour the wet ingredients into the dry and mix to make a thin, pancake-like batter (it should not be thick).
 Pour this into another flat, shallow pan and let’s start dipping.